Chapter 49 : Finding the Future

 Bill asked.
 “Will you live there?”

 “We'll see.
 Ginny and I need to spend time there, at the least it would be a good place to meet.
 People can come and go by Floo Powder or apparition.
 Kreacher, the old house elf, has brought along a younger cousin he says he's training because he's getting too old.
 Nessie, the new elf, seems easy to get along with.
 In time the place may become livable.”

 Bill Mullens nearly cut across him sounding as if it were absolutely obvious, “Renovate!
 Muggles do it all the time and they don't even have wands.
 Ron, I'll be shocked if Oscar doesn't know a dozen people who can transform it any way they want.
 I mean, it's all spell work by now anyway.”

-“What do you mean, 'all spell work'?” asked Harry.
+“What do you mean, 'all spell work'?”
+Harry was intrigued.

-Arthur answered, “The Black family tapestry in the sitting room was started in the middle ages.
+Arthur remembered that Harry was raised in the Muggle world, “The Black family tapestry in the sitting room was started in the middle ages.
 Sirius said the thirteenth century.
 Count the elf heads in the hall, there's at least eight generations.
 That part of London can't be more than a couple of hundred years old, so number twelve was something before there was a Grimmauld place.
 When Grimmauld place was built, the Blacks probably thought it was a good disguise and charmed it away from the Muggle world.”

 “So, just transfigure it?”
 The thought pleased Hermione.

 “More or less, talk to George when you're at the store, he can show you the spells and how we used them, the joke shop didn't come with three floors,” added Arthur.

 Explained, it was obvious.
 Magical space is magical space, time and space are flexible.
 The four were surprised they hadn't thought of it.
 They joined the group returning for tea and coffee.
 They might have asked more about transfiguring Grimmauld Place but after Arthur took a sip of tea he changed the subject, “Ron, we wondered if you still wanted to train as an Auror.”